BowenFu/matchit.cpp/README.md

 )
 ```

-This is an expression and will be evaluated to some value returned by handlers.
+This is a function call and will return some value returned by handlers.
+The return type is the common type for all handlers.
+Return type will be void if all handlers do not return values.
+Incompatible return types from multiple handlers is a compile error.

 We can match multiple values at the same time:

 ```C++